 Diabetes is a condition in which the body cannot direct glucose, or sugar, from the bloodstream into the cells properly.
 The excess glucose in the blood can damage blood vessels, including the tiny, delicate blood vessels inside the eye.
 When the blood vessels that serve the retina become damaged, the light-sensitive retinal cells may die off.
 Bleeding beneath the macula, the part of the retina that governs central vision, can cause swelling, impairing this all-important aspect of your eyesight.

-All of the above problems may occur in the earlier, non-proliferative stage of diabetic eye disease.
+All of these symptoms may occur in the earlier non-proliferative stage of diabetic eye disease.
 In the later or proliferative stage, the eye tries to compensate for the blood vessel damage by creating a number of new blood vessels.
 Unfortunately, these new blood vessels tend to be weak-walled and prone to leaking blood into the eye, clouding the gel-like vitreous humor and causing serious vision loss.

 Diabetic Eye Disease Diagnosis and Treatment

 Nearly half of all diabetic Americans show some degree of diabetic eye disease.
 Symptoms include spots, floaters, blurriness or blank areas in your vision.
 But symptoms don't always appear until the disease is advanced -- and many people don't even realize they have diabetes until a routine eye exam reveals the presence of diabetic eye disease.
 This makes comprehensive eye exams invaluable, not only for early detection of eye problems but also to alert you to this serious systemic disorder.